snvcad1/Capstone/README.md

 Based on the above traning SMOTE was a better fit based on the data size.

 ### Model-Building/Hyperparameter Tuning:
-This is the final step at which we can try different models and fine-tune their hyperparameters until we get the desired level of performance on the given dataset.
-We should try and see if we get a better model by the various sampling techniques.
+We can try different models and fine-tune their hyperparameters until we get the desired level of performance on the given dataset.

-### Model Evaluation:
-We need to evaluate the models using appropriate evaluation metrics.
-Note that since the data is imbalanced it is is more important to identify which are fraudulent transactions accurately than the non-fraudulent.
-We need to choose an appropriate evaluation metric which reflects this business goal.

 ### Final model results:
 Will provide additional details once all the model evaluation steps are complete.
+##Model Comparison (SMOTE):

+ # Model:Random Forest
+ # Accuracy: 0.999699
+ # Precision: 0.999399
+ # Recall: 1.000000
+ # F1 Score: 0.999699
+ # ROC AUC: 0.999999